 How does the South Africa timezone work for a US cleaning company?

-South Africa is 6 to 7 hours ahead of US Eastern.
-An SA VA on a 1pm to 9pm local shift covers US Eastern 7am to 3pm, which is the morning booking rush and the midday crew-coordination window for most cleaning shops.
-Central shops shift one hour, Pacific shops use a 5pm to 1am local shift to cover 9am to 5pm Pacific.
-For early-morning commercial dispatch or after-hours booking, shifts can be staggered, but we do not promise 24/7 coverage as standard.
+South Africa sits 6 to 7 hours ahead of US Eastern.
+Run an SA VA on a 1pm to 9pm local shift and you cover US Eastern 7am to 3pm, the morning booking rush and the midday crew-coordination window most cleaning shops care about.
+Central shops move it an hour, Pacific shops use a 5pm to 1am local shift to cover 9am to 5pm Pacific.
+Early-morning commercial dispatch or after-hours booking can be handled by staggering shifts, though we do not promise 24/7 coverage as standard.

 Does the VA replace my cleaners or my crews?